srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_sa_COTS/source/index.rst

 Preparing COTS UE
 *****************

+Most COTS UEs will have no issues connecting to srsRAN, and should work out of the box.
+In the case where you are having difficulties seeing, or connecting to the network, the following steps may need to be followed:

+   - Correct configuration of the 5G USIM
+   - Rooting the UE
-Before your COTS device can successfully connect to srsRAN it is important to take the following steps to prepare the device.
-This includes ensuring the correct configuration of the USIM, rooting the UE and using Network Signal Guru to force the device to see the 5G cell.
+   - Using Network Signal Guru to force the device to see the 5G cell

+The following steps are not a requirement to run 5G SA, but may be necessary if you are having trouble connecting to the network.

 5G SIM
 =======